sargyri/Drop_Lev/README.md

 # Drop_Lev

 Welcome to the DropLev project.
-In this depository you can find the data and machine learning algorithm that was develeoped for the prediction of surface tension of acoustically levitated droplets in the article: https://doi.org/10.1016/j.jcis.2023.02.077
+In this depository you can find the data and machine learning algorithm that was develeoped for the prediction of surface tension of acoustically levitated droplets in Ref.
+[1]

-The acoustic levitator that was used for the collection of the experimental data is insprired by TinyLev [1].
-A manuscript with the design and its experimental performance is being prepared.
+The acoustic levitator that was used for the collection of the experimental data is insprired by TinyLev [2].
+The design of the levitator used in these studies was model Mk1 from Ref.
+[3]

-The in-silico data were generated from the theory developed by Marston et al. [2-4].
-The equation used for the generation of the theoretical contours can be found in reference 4.
+The in-silico data were generated from the theory developed by Marston _et al._ [4-6].
+The equation used for the generation of the theoretical contours can be found in Ref.
+[6].

 In the folder ''Data'' you can download the zip folders containing the data used for the training and testing of the neural network.